IBM-Cloud/terraform-provider-ibm/website/docs/r/backup_recovery_connector_agent_registration.html.markdown

 Create Connector agent registration requests with this resource.

 ~> **NOTE:** This resource must be executed on the source VSI (Virtual Server Instance) where the connector agent is installed, as it calls localhost APIs.
-The user needs to copy the Terraform provider binary to the VSI and run Terraform from there.

 ## Example Usage